Manuferu/pands-project/README.md

 In the part 2, I have analysed the data through a histagram analysis.
 Interesting to see teh pattern how diverse are the pattern of all four variables, specially the pattern of petal width, which shows a total random shape in the histogram distribution.
 The script makes an histagram of each four variables of the dataset (sepal_length, sepal_width, petal_length, petal_width).
 To do this part, I have used Python's matplotlib [10].
 Matplotlib is a very useful and so intuitive library specialized in data visualization.

+### Part 3: scatter plot of each pair of variables

+In teh part 3, I have performed a scatter plot of each pair of variables.
+To do that, I have used again the library matplotlib [10] with the function scatter.
+As a result, the script creates 4 outputs of scatter plots showing the distribution with the comparasion of all variables between each other in plots of two components.

 ## Bibliography: